Skip to main content

 private_keyNoneEVM private key; loaded from HYPERLIQUID_PK or HYPERLIQUID_TESTNET_PK when omitted.

-vault_addressNoneVault address for delegated trading; loaded from HYPERLIQUID_VAULT or HYPERLIQUID_TESTNET_VAULT when omitted.
+vault_addressNoneVault address; loaded from HYPERLIQUID_VAULT or HYPERLIQUID_TESTNET_VAULT if omitted.

 base_url_httpNoneOverride for the REST base URL.